yalelibrary/yul-dc-camerata/README.md

 ### List Running Containers

 ```
+bin/cluster-ps.sh $CLUSTER_NAME main
+bin/cluster-ps.sh $CLUSTER_NAME psql
-bin/cluster-ps.sh $CLUSTER_NAME
+bin/cluster-ps.sh $CLUSTER_NAME solr
 ```

+This command encapsulates
+[ecs-cli compose service
+ps](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-service-ps.html)
-TODO: This one isn't working quite right...
-This command encapsulates [ecs-cli compose service ps](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-service-ps.html) and implements the above naming conventions.
-The command has one required parameter which is the name of the target cluster.
+and implements the above naming conventions.
+The command has two required parameters: the name of the cluster and the name of the task.

 ### Get ECS Parameter for a Cluster